shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - this is called a "distributed monolith" - the orchestration service in the above example has become a distributed monolith because for e.g. multiple teams working on their own services might have to now change the orchestration service code together, again impacting [organization scalability](#scalability)
 - instead, the orchestration service is replaced by a message broker
 - a message is put onto the message broker, and the services can subscribe to this message as needed
-- they can then also put more messages into the queue as a result of which other services can subscribe to them again
+- they can then also put more messages into the queue as a result of which other services can subscribe to them
 - this continues till the flow is complete
 - since all this communication is asynchronous, all services are decoupled from each other
 - even if one of the services is down, the flow can still continue and the relevant parts will still complete